Resident234/php.net/pages/www.php.net_function.session-start.php.md

     /**
-    *    Returns THE instance of &apos;Session&apos;.
+    *    Returns THE instance of 'Session'.
-    *    The session is automatically initialized if it wasn&apos;t.
+    *    The session is automatically initialized if it wasn't.
     *
     *    @return    object
     **/